ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - used often in packet switched networks, ATM uses it
 - leaky bucket
     - outputs requests at a fixed rate, smoothes out traffic, token bucket allows bursty traffic through and is more flexible
+- thread pool - spawning threads is expensive, reuse the same ones
+- object pool - dont alloc/dealloc all the time, reuse the same memory
+    - same idea as thread pools and connection pools but for objects
+- connection pool
+    - creating/destroying a connection like TCP is expensive
+    - create a pool of persistent connection that are reused, and a entity that manages the pool and takes requests

 ## FUNCTIONAL CONCEPTS
 - pure function